Sitifis (Greek: Σίτιφα): Roman city in the province of Mauretania Caesariensis, modern Sétif in Algeria.

 The new province, Mauretania Caesariensis, was defended against desert tribes by the Third Legion Augusta.
 Towards the end of the first century, the Romans started to develop this area.
 The legion moved westward, to Lambaesis.
 New cities were developed as well.
 Among these were Cuicul and Sitifis, dominating the Hauts Plateaux and founded by the emperor Nerva (r.96-98).
 Several years later, his successor Trajan (r.98-117) added another important city, Thamugadi.

-Sitifis' name, which is related to the Berber word azdif, “noir”, refers to the fertile soil.
+Sitifis' name, which may be related to a Berber word azdif, “noir”, refers to the fertile soil.
 The fact that this area is about 1100 meters above sea level makes the climate pleasant, while the northern winds bring sufficient rain to allow agriculture.
 The Colonia Nerviana Augusta Martialis veteranorum Sitifensium, “Nerva’s august colony of veterans, dedicated to Mars, among the Sitifenses”, as it was officially called,note[CIL 8.8473.] was to be a success story.
 (The Greeks called it Σίτιφα.note[Ptolemy, Geography 4.2.34.])

 The growth of the new city, settled by countless veterans of III Augusta, is documented in the eastern cemetery, which measures about a square kilometer.
 Over here, archaeologists have identified about 800 burials.
 In the city itself, they identified a bathhouse and a circus, which was about 450 meters long.
 The castellum, where the waters of the aqueduct were divided, is still visible in the Jardin Rafaoui.